-Speech, Hearing and Language Services

-HCBS Taxonomy:
+CBS Taxonomy:

 Category 1: Sub-Category 1:

 11 Other Health and Therapeutic Services 11100 speech, hearing, and language therapy

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+ervice Definition (Scope):

 Category 4: Sub-Category 4:

-Speech, hearing, and language services consist of the full r Services include screening and evaluation of participants v

-therapeutic treatment plans; direct therapeutic intervention communication devices, and the provision of ongoing ther
+Speech, hearing, and language services consist of the full range of activities provided by a licensed speech therapist.
+Services include screening and evaluation of participants with respect to speech function; development of therapeutic treatment plans; direct therapeutic intervention; selection, assistance, and training with augmentative communication devices, and the provision of ongoing therapy.

-Specify applicable (if any) limits on the amount, frequen ncy, or duration of this service:
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-Speech, hearing, and language services are available for page of 21 can access this service through Early Periodic Sc articipants who are 21 and older.
-Participants under the
+Speech, hearing, and language services are available for participants who are 21 and older.
+Participants under the age of 21 can access this service through Early Periodic Screening, Diagnostic, and Treatment (EPSDT) services.